ntwksw1/ntwksw1.github.io/README.md

      > The University of Texas website is an excellent website providing explanations as to how the game is played, number of players, as well as providing videos.

 2. [Running Track](https://www.outperformsports.com)
-     > Outperform Sports offers information on how a runner should place the runner block, body position and gives examples of the necessary starting techniques.
+     > The Outperform Sports website offers information on how a runner should place the runner block, body position and gives examples of the necessary starting techniques.